Drafting, Engineering Technology & Computing

 Software developer.
 Programmer.
 Software applications analyst.
 As a Minnesota School of Business graduate, one of these job titles could be yours!
 That’s because our hands-on software application development training will give you the practical skills you need to create powerful software applications development solutions—and launch a career in a fast-growing field.

-More about our career and technical college
+More about our technology education and our college

 For more information about our information technology, mechanical engineering technology and drafting programs, call toll-free: 1-877-655-7676 or contact admissions.